mmlynarik/data-lovers/docs/python.md

 # Generating unique identifiers
 Check out the [uuid][8] package.

+# Installing packages
+When you use `pip install -r requirements.txt` you can be installing latest version of listed package or its specific version or a minimal version etc.

+ Tilde equals `~=` means it will select the latest version of the package, `package ~= 0.6.10` greater than or equal to 0.6.10, but still in the 0.6.* version, so it won't download 0.7.0 for example.

+ It ensures you will get security fixes but keep backward-compatibility, *if the package maintainer respects the semantic versioning* (which states that breaking changes should occur only in major versions).

+In case the package maintainer does not respect the [semantic versioning][11] of the package, always install a specific package version `packege == 0.6.10` to avoid breaking changes in your code.

 # Building a package in python
 To locally build/update the wheel and source files use `python setup.py sdist bdist_wheel`.
 When doing an update, adjust the version in `setup.py`.